Select Page

 The UI folder

 In the UI folder I have separated the files into shared and views.
-The shared folder is for all files that is used multiple places in the project.
-Where, the views folder is for alle the different views you have in you project.
+The shared folder is for all files that are used in multiple places in the project.
+Where the views folder is for all the different views you have in your project.
 Each view is separated into its own folder to make it easy to keep an overview.

 I hope this helped you get an idea of how you can setup your folder structure in your Flutter project, so it’s ready to scale.
 Not sure what your new Flutter project should be, then I have shared a few ideas in my previous post, Choosing a Flutter project

-If you have any comments or wanna share how you structured your Flutter project please leave a comment below.
+If you have any comments or wanna share how you structured your Flutter project, please reach out to me.

 Have a great day and happy coding 👩🏽💻